-Item Uncertainties Effect if actual results differ from assumptions Property Valuation techniques are used to determine the carrying amount of pooled property funds and directly held freehold and leasehold property.
-Where possible, these valuation techniques are based on observable data but where this is not possible management uses the best available data.
-Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels, changes in market process, changes in volume of sales and purchases or the discount rate could affect the fair value of property.
-There is also increased uncertainty due to the Novel Coronavirus COVID-19, and its impact on the property market.
-The effect of variations in the factors supporting the valuation could result in an increase or decrease in the value of: directly held property by +/- 20% an increase or decrease of £79.585m, on current value of £397.925m (Note 18.6) pooled property funds by +/- 20% an increase or decrease of £33.090m, on current value of £165.452m.
-(Note 18.6) global held property by +/- 14,2% an increase or decrease of £4.453m, on current value of £31.360m.
-(Note 18.6) Private equity / Infrastructure / Timber / Private debt There is a degree of estimation involved in the valuation of these assets.
+Item Uncertainties Effect if actual results differ from assumptions Where possible these valuation techniques are based on observable data, but where this is not possible management uses the best available data.
+Uncertainties including changes in rental growth, covenant strength for existing tenancies, discount rate could affect the fair value of property investments. current value of £165.452m.
+(Notes 17.1 and 17.4) global held property by +/- 14,2% an increase or decrease of £4.453m, on current value of £31.360m.
+(Notes 17.1 and 17.4) Material uncertainty The impact of the outbreak of the Novel Coronavirus (COVID-19), and the resulting material valuation uncertainty, disclosed above for Direct Property, is also relevant to the pooled property funds, valued at £165.452m at 31 March 2020.
+Private equity / Infrastructure / Timber / Private debt There is a degree of estimation involved in the valuation of these assets.
 Uncertainties including changes in market activity, credit risks, expected cash flows, discount rates used can impact valuations.
+Due to the increased uncertainty caused by the Novel Coronavirus (COVID-19), we reduced the market value of private equity by 4.95% based on a regression analysis model of historical quarterly private equity fund valuations against relevant public market indices.
 The total private equity, infrastructure, timber and private debt investments in the financial statements are £1,103m .
-There is a risk that this investment may be under or overstated in the accounts, totalling an increase / decrease of £88.636m (Note 18.6).
+There is a risk that this investment may be under or overstated in the accounts, totalling an increase / decrease of £88.636m (Notes 17.1 and 17.4).